 Omega Speedmaster Reduced Overview

-The Omega Speedmaster Reduced debuted in 1988 as a compact, automatic chronograph designed for enthusiasts who wanted the iconic Speedmaster look without the larger Moonwatch size.
-Crafted by Omega, it features a 39mm case that fits smaller wrists comfortably while retaining the tri-compax dial layout and tachymeter bezel that define the Speedmaster family.
+The Omega Speedmaster Reduced debuted in 1988 as a compact automatic chronograph for buyers who wanted the Moonwatch look without the full 42mm footprint.
+Its 39mm case sits easily on smaller wrists while keeping the tri-compax dial and tachymeter bezel that define the line.

 Most Popular Omega Speedmaster Reduced References: